 Other Paris Monuments – A Guide To Some Lesser-Known Treasures

 A city like Paris, with over two millennia of history, is going to have a lot of interesting monuments and landmarks.
-There are obvious ones, like the Arc de Triomphe and the Eiffel Tower, but there are many other fascinating relics from the past.
-We love seeking out and visiting hidden Paris monuments, and learning about their stories.
-The monuments in this article go back as far as the reign of Louis XIV and are as recent as the 20th century.
+There are obvious ones, like the Arc de Triomphe and the Eiffel Tower, but there are other fascinating relics from the past.
+Here we uncover a few the lesser-known Paris monuments.
+Some go back as far as the reign of Louis XIV, others are as recent as the 20th century.

 line